MoaES/MoaES/README.md

 - 👋 Hi, I’m @MoaES
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning Spark!
-- 💞️ I’m looking to collaborate on analytics and data science projects.
+- 💞️ I’m looking to collaborate on data projects.
 - 📫 You can reach me by sending an email to my gmail, moa.stenudd

 <!---